clingen-data-model/allele/source/allele/conceptual/allele_instance/amino_acid_contextual_allele.md

 Exclusions and Limitations
 --------------------------

-Version 0.1 of the Data Model does not offer a direct relationship between records or annotations described at the NucleotideAlleleInstance level to AminoAcidAlleleInstance, however given correct reference, sequence and transcript information this can be computationally derived.
+Version 0.1 of the Data Model does not offer a direct relationship between records or annotations described at the NucleotideContextualAllele level to AminoAcidContextualAllele, however given correct reference, sequence and transcript information this can be computationally derived.